Class: SPARQL::Algebra::Operator::Regex

 #apply(text, pattern, flags = RDF::Literal(''), **options) ⇒ RDF::Literal::Boolean

-against a regular expression pattern
+Matches text against a regular expression pattern.

 43 44 45 46 47 48 49 50 51 52 53 54 55 56 57 58 59 60 61 62 63 64 65 66 67 68 69 70 71 72 73 74 75 76 77 78 79 80 81 82 83 84 85 86 87 88 89 90 91 92 93 94 95 96 97 98 99 100 101 102 103 |